Cabinet and Rack Installation

 The cabinet or rack must also meet the following requirements:

-- The minimum vertical rack space for the Cisco Nexus 5548 chassis and Cisco Nexus 5010 chassis must be one RU (rack unit), equal to 1.75 inches (4.4 cm).
+- The minimum vertical rack space per Cisco Nexus 2000 Series FEX chassis or Cisco Nexus 2300 Series FEX chassis must be one RU (rack units), equal to 1.75 inches (4.4 cm).

-- The width between the rack-mounting rails must be at least 17.75 inches (45.1 cm) if the rear of the switch is not attached to the rack.
-For four-post EIA racks, this is the distance between the two front rails.
+- The width between the rack-mounting rails must be at least 17.75 inches (45.0 cm) if the rear of the device is not attached to the rack.
+For four-post EIA racks, this measurement is the distance between the two port side exhaust rails.

 - For four-post EIA cabinets (perforated or solid-walled), the requirements are as follows:

-– The minimum spacing for the bend radius for fiber-optic cables should have the front-mounting rails of the cabinet offset from the front door by a minimum of 3 inches (7.6 cm), and a minimum of 5 inches (12.7 cm) if cable management brackets are installed on the front of the chassis.
+– The minimum spacing for the bend radius for fiber-optic cables should have the port side exhaust-mounting rails of the cabinet offset from the port side exhaust door by a minimum of 3 inches (7.6 cm).

-– The distance between the outside face of the front mounting rail and the outside face of the back mounting rail should be 23.5 to 34.0 inches (59.7 to 86.4 cm) to allow for rear-bracket installation.
+– The distance between the outside face of the port side exhaust mounting rail and the outside face of the back mounting rail should be 23.0 to 30.0 inches (58.4 to 76.2 cm) to allow for rear-bracket installation.

 Note Optional jumper power cords are available for use in a cabinet.
 See the “Jumper Power Cord” section.